MapsIndoors/midt/README.md

-# MapsIndoors Design Tokens
+# MapsIndoors Design Tokens (midt)

-These is the MapsIndoors Design Tokens, compiled to SCSS variables for use when building MapsIndoors-related products.
+`midt` is the MapsIndoors Design Tokens source, compiled to SCSS variables for use when building MapsIndoors-related products.

-The Design Tokens are compiled from JSON to SCSS using Amazon's Style Dictionary.
+The Design Tokens are compiled from JSON to SCSS using [Amazon's Style Dictionary](https://github.com/amzn/style-dictionary).

+Install from `npm` using `npm i midt@latest`.

 ## How to build